Protecting Social Security, Medicare, Medicaid: The Keys to the 2024 Election

 Are they going to miss any other huge political opportunity?

-And what about Republicans who say they hate the government, but still insist on getting federal benefits in the form of Medicare, public highways, subsidized drug development, air traffic control and hurricane emergency relief?
+And what about Republicans who say they hate the government but still insist on getting federal benefits in the form of Medicare, public highways, subsidized drug development, air traffic control, and hurricane emergency relief?
 You cannot both hate the government and take what it delivers.
 Society has never worked that way.

-If you are a RIA or financial services firm that wants to find like-minded clients, consider posting a notice on this site that lists your pro-investor business case.
-The listing information is available on the front page of this site.
-This information can be accessed by clicking on the Business Listings and Submit Listing tabs.
+If you are an RIA or financial services firm that wants to find like-minded clients, consider posting a notice on this site listing your pro-investor business case.
+The listing information is available on the front page of this site, which can be accessed by clicking the Business Listings and Submit Listing tabs.

 1 COMMENT